Marsha P. Johnson State Park

-Marsha P. Johnson State Park (formerly and also known as East River State Park) is an 11 acre state park in the Williamsburg neighborhood of Brooklyn, New York.
-The park stretches along the East River near North 7th, 8th, and 9th Streets, with views of the Williamsburg Bridge and Midtown Manhattan.
+Marsha P. Johnson State Park (formerly and also known as East River State Park) is an 11 acre state park in the Williamsburg neighborhood of Brooklyn in New York City, New York, U.S. The park stretches along the East River near North 7th, 8th, and 9th Streets, with views of the Williamsburg Bridge and Midtown Manhattan.

 East River State Park opened in 2007 on the site of the Brooklyn Eastern District Terminal.
 The park was renamed in honor of gay rights activist Marsha P. Johnson in 2020, becoming the first New York state park to be named after an LGBTQ person.

 History

 Marsha P. Johnson State Park is built on the former site of the Brooklyn Eastern District Terminal, the first offline railroad terminal to be located in Brooklyn (opened in 1870 as Palmer's Dock).
 It is adjacent to the city-run Bushwick Inlet Park.
 The park opened on May 26, 2007, and was originally known as East River State Park.
 Unlike other nearby parks, it closes at dusk.
 State park rules prohibit dogs and bicycle riding.

 In 2009, the music concerts that were held at the McCarren Park Pool were relocated to the East River State Park.
 The Open Space Alliance for North Brooklyn (OSA) selected the East River State Park as the site for future performances.
 The park has been nicknamed the Williamsburg Waterfront.
 Through a public/private partnership the Open Space Alliance and Ticketmaster, live music performances will be held through the summer months at the East River State Park.